``` ```html id="sailung2" ``` ```html id="sailung3" ``` ```html id="sailung4" ``` ```html id="sailung5"

 Sailung Trek Difficulty Level

-Best Time to Trek Sailung
+Best Time for the Sailung Trek

 The best time to trek Sailung is during spring (March to May) and autumn (September to November).
 These seasons offer clear skies, blooming rhododendrons, and ideal temperatures.
 Winter months (December to February) are also possible, though the upper parts can be cold and windy.